 Hot-swapping (also called hot plugging) is the operation of hot insertion or hot removal of a card in (or from) a powered-up system.
-The levels of hot-swap support and examples of related applications are described in Table 2-75.
+The levels of hot-swap support and examples of related applications are described in Table 2-72.
 The I/Os also need to be configured in hot insertion mode if hot plugging compliance is required.

-Table 2-75 • Levels of Hot-Swap Support
+Table 2-72 • Levels of Hot-Swap Support

-Hot Swapping Level Description Power Applied to Device Bus State Card Ground Connection Device Circuitry Connected to Bus Pins Example of Application with Cards that Contain Fusion Devices Compliance of Fusion Devices 1 Cold-swap No Microsemi FPGA chip are powered down, then card gets Compliant I/Os can but do not have to be set to hot insertion mode.
-2 Hot-swap while reset Yes Held in reset state Must be made and maintained for 1 ms before, during, and after insertion/ removal control circuitry isolates the card Compliant I/Os can but do not have to be set to hot insertion mode.
-3 Hot-swap while bus idle Held idle (no ongoing I/O processes during insertion/re moval) Same as Level 2 glitch-free during power-up or "frozen," and there is no toggling activity on bus.
-It is critical that Compliant with cards with two levels of staging.
-I/Os have to be set to hot insertion mode.
-4 Hot-swap on an active bus Bus may have active I/O processes ongoing, but device being inserted or removed must be idle.
-Same as Level 2 Same as Level 3 is critical that the logic states set on the bus signal do not get Compliant with cards with two levels of staging.
-I/Os have to be set to hot insertion mode.
+Hot Swapping Level Description Power Applied to Device Bus State Card Ground Connection Device Circuitry Connected to Bus Pins Example of Application with Cards that Contain Fusion Devices Compliance of Fusion Devices 1 Cold-swap No Actel FPGA chip are powered down, then card gets plugged into mode.
+2 Hot-swap while reset Yes reset state Must be made and maintained for 1 ms before, during, and after insertion/ removal isolates the card Compliant I/Os can but do not have to be set to hot insertion mode.
+3 Hot-swap while bus idle Held idle (no ongoing I/O processes during insertion/re moval) Same as Level 2 glitch-free during power-up or no toggling activity on set to hot 4 Hot-swap on an active bus Bus may have active I/O processes ongoing, but device being inserted or removed must be idle.
+Same as Level 2 Same as Level 3 signal do not get